Arunprakash-A/Arunprakash-a.github.io/_posts/2023-06-25-SoftmaxDerivative.md

 </span>
 </p>

 Let's put the pieces together by constructing a matrix for various values of $(i,j)$.
-The resultant matrix is called the Jacobian matrix (following the denominator layout in arranging the elements of the matrix).
+The resultant matrix is called the Jacobian matrix.
 Here it is for you

 <p align="center">
 <span style="font-size:1.5em; line-height:0%">